Tuesday, June 9, 2026

 Your Micro-Action Today

 Pick one Scotch variation based on your rating.
 Write the first 10 moves of the main line.
-Play through a Kasparov Scotch game from 1990 to 1995 on Lichess master database.
+Play through a Kasparov Scotch game from 1990 to 1995 from a collection of master games.
 Drill tomorrow.

 Or create a free ChessAtlas account and drill your Scotch lines with FSRS spaced repetition.